 What obligations do employers have under OSHA?

 Under this act, employers have a responsibility to provide a safe work environment for employees.
-This includes eliminating or notifying employees of the potential risks of serious hazards, following OSHA guidelines on safety and health standards, and correcting any health problems that may exist.
+This includes notifying employees of or eliminating the potential risks of serious hazards, following OSHA guidelines on safety and health standards, and correcting any health problems that may exist.